 Image Donations from any era is graciously accepted.

-We meet at the Inverleigh Public Hall & Mechanics Institute on the 4th Monday at 8pm, February to November.
+We meet at the Inverleigh Public Hall & Mechanics Institute on the Fourth Wednesday of each month from 2-4pm, February to November.

 Suburbs or towns: Inverleigh; Murgheboluc; Shelford; Teesdale; Doreq; Hesse